fourward-thinking/fourward-thinking.github.io/index.md

 <img src="html-mockups/m2-completed-tasks.png" alt="Completed M2 Tasks" />

 ## Milestone 3
-The goal of Milestone 3 is to complete all remaining functionality within the app, and polish the user interface.
+The goal of Milestone 3 was to complete all remaining functionality within the app, and polish the user interface.
 Our Milestone 3 project board can be found on our [GitHub Project M3 Page](https://github.com/orgs/fourward-thinking/projects/4).

 ## Going Further
 After implementing the basic functionality, here are ideas for more advanced features: